BD202009/Discord-Attachment-Downloader/README.md

 ## About

-Download attachments from a designated Discord chat or channel.
+Download attachments from a specified Discord chat or channel.
 Files will be saved in the format (yyyyMMdd_HHmmss_originalFileName).
+Additionally, pertinent information such as the message text and sender will be stored in a corresponding txt file.

 ## Setup